 Exhibit G of the CCO contract outlines the reporting requirements of the CCOs related to providers, cooperative agreements, and hospital adequacy.
 This activity is focused on DSN reports that each CCO is required to submit to the state each contract year.
 The DSN Evaluation includes three components:

-1. The DSN Provider Narrative Report contains information and analysis of how the CCOs ensure, monitor, and evaluate network adequacy, members and membership needs, community coordination, and strategies to address deficiencies.
+- The DSN Provider Narrative Report contains information and analysis of CCO operational infrastructure for the oversight and monitoring of network adequacy, processes for monitoring current and future members and membership needs, processes for monitoring and analyzing the capacity of the network to meet member needs, and strategies to address network adequacy challenges identified via monitoring.

 HSAG uses information and data derived from these three components to provide OHA with an annual evaluation of network adequacy within the state in an aggregate report, including results for individual CCOs and recommendations to support ongoing monitoring and improvement activities.